Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 policy.
 Zero is an API sentinel, not a valid serialized fee authorization.
 This seven-argument WASM import requires recompiling older six-argument callers.

+Anyone may assemble an unsigned Import and deliver its XPOP without a carrier key, signature or ledger account.
+The outer SigningPubKey must be present and empty; TxnSignature and Signers must be absent.
+A signed Import instead needs normal account authority; an unrelated carrier signature cannot use the grant.
-A third-party-signed Import may use this allowance only after all ordinary proof/latch/validator-list preclaim conditions pass, with its exact stored fee.
+Unsigned delivery may use the allowance only after all ordinary proof/latch/ validator-list conditions pass, with its exact stored fee.
 The proof's owner, source/target domains, origin, and target digest still bind the callback.
 An account-authorized Import may pay a higher fee because the account directly authorized it.
 If the fixed fee cannot meet current admission requirements, third-party delivery waits or the account authorizes a differently priced Import.
 No funds are reserved in advance.
-Third-party delivery uses the owner's current sequence and debits the owner's balance; it cannot consume an unrelated source Ticket.
+Unsigned delivery uses the owner's current sequence and debits the owner's balance; it cannot consume an unrelated source Ticket.
 Account-authorized Imports retain normal sequence/Ticket choice.
 Opting in permits delivery without another owner signature at callback time.

-The third-party envelope is limited to TransactionType, Account, Sequence, Fee, Blob, signing fields, Flags (only FullyCanonicalSig), NetworkID, LastLedgerSequence, and AccountTxnID.
+The unsigned envelope is limited to TransactionType, Account, Sequence, Fee, Blob, empty SigningPubKey, Flags (only FullyCanonicalSig), NetworkID, LastLedgerSequence, and AccountTxnID.
 Other owner-side instructions such as Issuer, HookParameters, HookName, SourceTag, or Memos require normal account authorization; permission to deliver the proof does not authorize them.

+Ingress checks the signatureless envelope and verifies the complete XPOP before accepting it as cryptographically valid.
+Repeated identical transactions may reuse a dedicated proof-verification receipt; an ordinary signature receipt cannot bypass these checks.
+Account existence, exact fee permission, live latch and validator-list eligibility remain current-ledger checks, never cached authorization.
+This signatureless path does not admit B2M or create accounts.

 **TODO(export-callback-canonicality):** Fixed Fee does not yet define a unique third-party transaction.
-Relayer signatures, source sequence, optional envelope fields and proof representations can still vary.
+Source sequence, optional envelope fields and proof representations can still vary.
 Review the existing signature caches, transaction suppression and expensive-work ordering before treating the delivery mode as canonical.
 A latch-backed Sequence-0 lane is a design follow-up,